Learning SEO is something anyone can do. And the best part is you can do it mostly on your own as long as you know where to begin.

 Keyword research is an important part of SEO, and it is the basis of a successful marketing campaign.
 Knowing how to choose your keywords is essential to getting your message across and promoting your content, product, or services.
 Whether you’re looking to increase traffic or conversions, this is where you start.
 The articles and guides below focus on keyword research and strategies.

-51. Six Pillars of Keyword Research – This is a short, straightforward, but useful article taking you through the fundamental steps of finding the right keywords.
+64. Six Pillars of Keyword Research – This is a short, straightforward, but useful article taking you through the fundamental steps of finding the right keywords.
 It may be more theoretical than practical, but it gets you in the right mindset for the process and preaches the importance of relying on data.
 What’s more, it was written by Bruce Clay, one of the leading SEO minds in the industry.

 Link building is one of the heaviest responsibilities of a search engine marketer, because it has to be done with finesse and a lot of planning.